-If you make a report in good faith of a suspected violation of Code Blue, state and federal laws and regulations, including the Affordable Care Act, you will be protected from retaliation.
+If you make a report in good faith of a suspected violation of Code Blue or of state or federal laws or regulations, including the Affordable Care Act, you will be protected from retaliation.
 Know that you will not lose your job or be disciplined just because you make a report or ask a question.
 The Company will do its best to protect the confidentiality and anonymity of anyone who makes a report.
 However, under certain circumstances, the Company may have to supply the name of the person making the report.